This article may use affiliate links. Eluxe Magazine only links to products we trust.

 By Mariam Ghaidan

 Wedding season is approaching!
-Some brides are preparing their “Something old, something new, something borrowed, something blue,” while others are stressing over venues and finding perfect organic flower arrangements.
-But no matter who the bride may be, there’s one key factor that every woman focuses on most on their big day: The Dress.
+Some brides are preparing their “Something old, something new, something borrowed, something blue,” while others are stressing over stylish venues and finding perfect DJ.
+But no matter what style of wedding the bride may prefer, there’s one key factor that every woman focuses on most on their big day: The Dress.

-The sustainable design philosophy that has permeated the mainstream world of luxury fashion has also entered the realm of bridal wear, and there’s now an increasing number of designers determined to make gorgeous gowns that don’t cost the earth.
+The sustainable design philosophy that has permeated the mainstream world of luxury fashion has also entered the realm of bridal wear, and there’s now an increasing number of designers determined to make gorgeous ethical wedding dress designs that don’t cost the earth.
 Here’s our selection of who we feel are the best and most sustainable wedding dress designers for 2015.

 Ann Wiberg Bridal Couture is both poetic and contemporary.
 Their unique wedding gowns are imbued with romance and created with a symphony of laces, embroideries and silk materials.
 The personalised white robes are all sewn by hand to capture the individual beauty of each bride.